4 Billion Years On

 This month in numbers

-Paraguay experienced a cooler-than-average April 2026, with temperatures ranking 70th of 86 years on record at 22.31°C, an anomaly of -0.8°C compared to the 1961–1990 baseline.
-This places Paraguay as the 2nd coolest country globally for the month's temperature anomaly.
+Paraguay experienced a cooler April, with the average temperature of 22.31°C marking an anomaly of -0.8°C compared to the 1961–1990 baseline.
+This ranked as the 70th warmest April in 86 years of records.
 Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.

 What changed